victorpdiez/humhub-module-performance_insights/README.md

 module folder: `humhub/protected/modules/performance_insights`.

-The module then shows up in the Adminitration menu of HumHub where it can be installed by clicking the "Install" button.
+The module then shows up in the Adminitration menu of HumHub where it can be installed by clicking the "Enable" button.

 Add following code in composer.json file